Water Intoxication In Babies: Causes, Signs, And Treatment

 • Your pediatrician can provide guidance on how the urination frequency and the number of wet diaper changes can be indicators of hydration levels, as well as advise on whether serving water is necessary.
 While it may be tempting to offer water to infants in hot weather, it’s important to note that frequent breastfeeding can often provide sufficient hydration.

-• Never overdilute the formula.
-You must follow the mixing ratio directed on the formula’s package to ensure adequate baby health.
+• Do not over dilute the formula.
+Follow the mixing ratio directed on the formula’s packaging.

 Never overdilute the formula